iRitul/one-for-all-ui/README.md

 ### Architecture Overview

-**Package : allforone** : It includes the common classes (and methods) which are required by each test to perform actions.
+**Package : oneforall** : It includes the common classes (and methods) which are required by each test to perform actions.
 Below are classes in this package:

 **retryLogic** : It has classes to implement retry in case of failure of a test.
 Retry count  is set to 1 as of now.
 Test will be run once if it fails during the execution.